DhruvPansuriya/Product_Dev_Kriti-25/README.md

 ## Installation

-Follow these steps to install and run the project:
+Follow these steps to install and run the project in your device:

 ### 1. Set Up the Server